RaphWa/temp_and_humi_arduino/README.md

 A Arduino Nano gathers data from a DHT22 modul and displays the data on a 8x8 LED Matrix MAX7219.
 The power is being delivered through the USB connector.

 ## Meaning of LEDs on 8x8 matrix
 The following table shows what meaning each LED on the matrix has if it is activated.
+Furthermore the next three chapters explain the meaning of the LEDs in more detail

 | . | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |